Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 ## Edit product plans

-Plan that are in Draft state can be edited.
+A plan that is in a Draft state can be edited.

-Plan that are in Active state can be edited too but is limited to add new resource to an existing quota or add a new quota with resource that are not already part of an existing quota.
+A plan that is in an Active state can also be edited, but is limited to adding a new resource to an existing quota or adding a new quota with resources that are not already part of an existing quota.

 1. Navigate to the *Product Foundry* and select a product.
 2. Click on the **Plans** tab.
 All plans configured for this product are displayed.